cadop/dhart/BUILD.md

 At the time of writing, this list is a little long, and as we narrow down frequent issues we can hopefully reduce the exact features needed.

+NOTE: If you do not have Visual Studio 2019, and are only installing 2022, you may not find `.NET Framework 4.5`.
+You can either download it from Microsoft separately, or look at the FAQ (at the bottom of this page) to change the `.NET` Framework.

 </details>

 ### Get DHART